Dynamical Dark Energy in light of the DESI DR2 Baryonic Acoustic Oscillations Measurements: A shape-function analysis of dark energy

-The function $S_0(a)$ tracks the evolution of $X(a)\,a^3$, thus illustrating how dark energy grows relative to matter.
-The function $S_1(a)$ reveals whether and how the dark energy pressure changes with time.
-Finally, $S_2(a)$—often referred to as the `state-finder' parameter \cite{SF1,SF2}—encodes both $w(a)$ and its derivative, making it particularly useful for distinguishing among dark energy models.
+The shape function $S_0(a)$ illustrates how dark energy grows relative to matter, and the function $S_1(a)$ reveals whether and how the dark energy pressure changes with time.
+Finally, $S_2(a)$—often referred to as the `state-finder' parameter \cite{SF1,SF2}—encodes both $w(a)$ and its derivative, making it particularly useful for distinguishing among dark energy models (See Methods for the defination and more details of the shape functions).
 For example, a `freezing' quintessence scenario predicts $S_2 < -1$ \cite{Caldwell:2005tm}, whereas barotropic fluid models require $S_2 > -1$ \cite{Scherrer:2005je}.
 If $S_2$ crosses the $-1$ threshold during cosmic evolution, it may indicate that multiple dark energy components dominate at different epochs.

-Figure~\ref{fig:shape_functions} displays the reconstructed $S$ functions derived from DESI BAO and three SNe datasets\footnote{Note that no CMB information is used here for the shape functions.}, based on Eqs.~\eqref{eq:chi_H}--\eqref{eq:DEfunctions}.\footnote{Shown only for the redshift range where data are available.} All panels reveal a systematic deviation from the $\Lambda$CDM baseline, and this pattern of deviation is consistent across the four datasets, indicating a shared underlying trend.
+Fig.~\ref{fig:shape_functions} displays the reconstructed $S$ functions derived from DESI BAO and three SNe datasets, based on Eqs.~\eqref{eq:chi_H}--\eqref{eq:DEfunctions}.
+All panels reveal a systematic deviation from the $\Lambda$CDM baseline, and this pattern of deviation is consistent across the four datasets, indicating a shared underlying trend.

 A key point is that the DESI~DR2 sample uncovers a stronger dynamical DE signal than DESI~DR1.
 In particular, $S_0$ and $S_1$ both lie systematically above the $\Lambda$CDM expectation in DR2, pointing to a more pronounced departure from a pure cosmological constant.
 Even more notably, $S_2$ in DR2 exhibits a sharper crossing behavior relative to DR1, suggesting that the observed expansion may not be fully described by standard $\Lambda$CDM.